About this notice

 6. Where we store your information

 6.1.
-Our main data centres are with Amazon Cloud Services (ACS Data Protection) located in the UK, Japan, USA and Ireland.
-However, where required to perform our contract with you or for our wider business purposes, the information that we hold about you may be transferred to, and stored at, a destination outside the UK and the EU.
-It may also be processed by staff operating outside the UK and EU who work for us or for one of our service providers.
+Our main data centres are with Amazon Cloud Services (ACS Data Protection) located in Ireland, Japan, and the USA.
+However, where required to perform our contract with you or for our wider business purposes, the information that we hold about you may be transferred to, and stored at, a destination outside the EU.
+It may also be processed by staff operating outside the EU who work for us or for one of our service providers.
 We will take all steps reasonably necessary to ensure that your personal information is treated securely and in accordance with this privacy notice.

 6.2.
-We may transfer data to countries outside of the UK and the EU which the EU does not consider to have an adequate data protection regime in place.
+We may transfer data to countries outside of the EU which the EU does not consider to have an adequate data protection regime in place.
 Where we do this, we will ensure that appropriate safeguards are put in place.

 6.3.
 Due to the nature of ETN’s blockchain, any personal data may be stored anywhere around the world at any time.
 However we are not in control of the information contained on the ETN blockchain: please refer to section 2 for further details.